debugme/tvshows/readme.md

 You can resize the browser width to see how the application adjusts accordingly.

 ## Performance
-I optimised for data fetching and image fetching using certain well-known strategies
+I optimised for image fetching using certain well-known strategies
-- Data Fetching - API requests cached via SWR to avoid unnecessary network calls
 - Image Fetching - lazy loading was used to only fetch above the fold images

 ## User Experience